theNewDynamic/hugo-module-tnd-snipcart/README.md

 #### front_matter_key (default: product)

 By default, you should store product information under `product` key in your Front Matter.
 But if your project uses something else like `sale_data` or else, just set that key here.
+If set to `none`, the module will look for the data at the root of your Front Matter (or file if a datafile)

 #### weight_unit (default: grams)
-Snipcart speaks in Grams, but if your editor uses Ounces, you can set this key to `ounces` and the module to convert those to grams before using the data with Snipcart.
+Snipcart speaks in Grams, but if your editor uses Ounces, you can set this key to `ounces` and the module to convert those to grams before using the data with Snipcart.se

 #### global